 We’ve established that emotionally unavailable men are empathetically bankrupt.
-And because they can’t tap into their emotions, they are not capable of emotionally intimate and connected relationships.
+And because they cannot put themselves in anyone’s shoes other than their own or tap into their emotions, they are not capable of mutual and connected relationships.

 So how do emotionally unavailable men react after a breakup?
 Are they any different now that you’re gone?

-It’s tough because you’re trying to mourn the death of the soulmate you thought existed, while still hoping that the toxic person he has consistently proven himself to be, will somehow “miss” you enough to revert back to the decent guy that only acted like he was capable of empathy and emotional connection to get what he wanted.
+It’s tough because you’re trying to mourn the death of the soulmate he was in the beginning, while still hoping that the toxic person he has proven himself to be, will somehow “miss you” enough to revert back to the decent guy, who, only acted like he was capable of empathy and emotional connection to get what he wanted.
 That probably involved promising you a future that was never backed up by action, lying to you, disallowing you from ever feeling secure in the relationship, cheating on you, and making you feel like you were never enough.

 As far as how emotionally unavailable men feel after a breakup, we obviously want them to regret what they did, miss us, fight for the relationship, blame themselves, apologize, and be plagued with remorse.
 You have to realize though – if he’s unavailable emotionally, he will never do any of the above with any level of authenticity because he’s disconnected.